MehdiBazyar99/Academic-Projects/README.md

 1. Set up a local MySQL database using scripts from the `sql/` folder
 2. Ensure database credentials are configured in `conn.java`
 3. Run the application starting from `Login.java`

-## 🧮 Project 4: Assembly Language Examples (`AssemblyProjects/`)

-### 📌 Description
-This folder contains simple x86 Assembly programs written using NASM syntax for 32-bit Linux.
-These projects were developed for learning purposes during university and focus on low-level logic, bitwise arithmetic, and control flow using registers and memory manipulation.

-> ⚠️ **Note:** These are **educational examples** and may not represent fully optimized or polished production code.
-They are meant to demonstrate basic assembly concepts.

 ---

+### 🧮 Project 4: Assembly Language Examples (`AssemblyProjects/`)

+#### 📌 Description
+This folder contains simple **x86 Assembly** programs written using **NASM syntax** for 32-bit Linux.
+These projects were created for educational purposes during university and focus on low-level logic, bitwise arithmetic, and control flow using registers and memory manipulation.

+> ⚠️ These are learning exercises and may not be optimized for performance or best practices.
+They are meant to demonstrate basic assembly programming concepts.

-### 📁 Files Included
+#### 📁 Files Included

-#### 🔢 `64bit_Addition.asm`
+- **`64bit_Addition.asm`**
-- **Purpose**: Simulates **64-bit addition** using two 64-bit integers by combining two 32-bit values for each operand.
+  🧮 Simulates 64-bit addition by combining two 32-bit values for each operand.
-- **Concepts**: Register-level arithmetic, `adc` for carry handling, multi-precision operations.
+  **Concepts:** Multi-precision arithmetic, register handling, `adc` (add with carry).
-- **Learning Focus**: Understanding how CPUs process numbers larger than the register size.
+  **Learning Focus:** Understanding how to process large integers beyond native register size.

-#### 🔍 `Perfect_Numbers.asm`
+- **`Perfect_Numbers.asm`**
-- **Purpose**: Finds and prints all **perfect numbers** from 1 to 1000.
+  🔍 Finds and prints all perfect numbers from 1 to 1000.
-- **Concepts**: Loops, modulo using `div`, nested iteration, conditional logic, summing factors.
+  **Concepts:** Loops, modulo (`div`), nested iterations, factor summing.
-- **Learning Focus**: Classic algorithm implemented at the register/memory level.
+  **Learning Focus:** Classic algorithm implemented at the low-level using registers and memory.

----
+- **`AgeCalculator.asm`** (See Project 5 below)

-### 🛠️ Requirements
+#### 🛠️ Requirements
-- **Assembler**: NASM
+- **Assembler:** NASM
-- **OS**: Linux (with `asm_io.inc` support)
+- **OS:** Linux (32-bit)
-- **Build & Run**:
+- **Dependencies:** [`asm_io.inc`](https://www.plantation-productions.com/Webster/) (used for input/output)

+#### ▶️ Build & Run Instructions:
 ```bash
 nasm -f elf <filename>.asm
 ld -m elf_i386 -o <filename> <filename>.o asm_io.o
 ./<filename>
 ```

+---

-📁 Project 5: Age Calculator in MIPS Assembly (AgeCalculator.asm)
+### 📁 Project 5: Age Calculator in MIPS Assembly (`AgeCalculator.asm`)

-📌 Description
+#### 📌 Description
-This project is a MIPS Assembly language program that calculates a user's age based on their birth date and the current date.
-It uses basic system calls and arithmetic operations in MIPS, simulating user interaction through console input/output in the MARS 4.5 simulator.
+This is a **MIPS Assembly language program** that calculates a person's age based on their birth date and the current date.
+It was written using the **MARS 4.5 simulator**, and simulates interactive input/output through system calls.

-The program was originally written in Java and manually converted into MIPS Assembly to better understand how low-level architectures handle logic, branching, and memory management.
+The original logic was written in Java, then manually translated to MIPS to explore how control flow, branching, and memory access are handled in a RISC architecture.

-🧠 Key Concepts
+#### 🧠 Key Concepts
-MIPS system calls for I/O
+- MIPS system calls for console I/O

-Labeling and branching for condition checks
+- Labels and conditional branching

-Data and text sections for memory management

-Control structures implemented in assembly (conditional jumps)

-Array and memory offset management

-Age calculation algorithm implemented in low-level code
+- Control structures using jump and comparison instructions
+- Memory layout via `.data` and `.text` sections
+- Manual date comparison and arithmetic
+- Educational conversion from high-level logic to low-level assembly

-📄 Files
+#### 📄 Files
-AgeCalculator.asm — The MIPS assembly code
+- **`AgeCalculator.asm`** — Complete MIPS assembly source code

-Report.pdf — Detailed explanation (in Persian) of the program logic, system calls used, and architecture background

-⚠️ Note
+- **`گزارش کار.pdf`** — Persian report explaining the program, its logic, and system call usage in detail

-Like some of the other projects, this one may contain bugs or incomplete features.
-It was created for educational purposes during university coursework.
+> ⚠️ Like other university projects, this one may contain bugs or incomplete features.
+It was developed for learning purposes and is not production-grade.

+---